Q & A on Sales and Use Taxes for a New Business

-The tax is computed on the selling price (not your cost) of the taxable goods, rental, lease or service.
-The tax must be computed one of two ways:
+The tax is computed on the price of the sale, rental or lease (not your cost) of the goods or service.
+The tax must be billed to your customers in one of two ways:

 IF I BILL MY CUSTOMERS "TAX INCLUDED," HOW DO I REPORT MY GROSS RECEIPTS ON LINE 1 OF THE SALES AND USE TAX RETURN?